haakon8855/cotd-qualifier-rank-web/README.md

 - **URL**: `/api/maps`
 - **Method**: GET
-- **Description**: Returns a list of MapUids for all COTD leaderboards that are currently in the server's database.
+- **Description**: Returns a list of MapUids for all COTD leaderboards that are currently in the server's database, sorted by COTD date.
   New TOTDs are not automatically added to the server's database and are fetched from Nadeo on a JIT basis.
-  I.e., when that data i needed.
+I.e. competition and map data is only fetched from Nadeo when that data is needed.
 When qualifying session from a COTD is fetched from Nadeo, the track's MapUid is added to the database and will then be returned as part of this list.

-  The the list is sorted by each track's date (ascending)

 **Example Request**: